DScheid/bart/documents/README.md

 There are also other rules such as the 'Heading' rule.
 Search engine 'crawlers' will go through your site, looking for the content in your <h_> tags.
 Content in your larger headings, like <h1> will be taken more seriously than a <h6> tag for example.
 Tangent to this rule, you do not want to use more that one H1 tag on a given page, as to not confuse the crawler.

 Overall, there are strategies and methods to increase the likelihood that people will find and visit your site.
 Properly using meta-data and <h_> tags is a great way to get started.

+## Approach

+My plan for implementing SEO is to adjust the meta data on each page.
+Since NUXT generates the routes for each particular page, I'm guessing that the search engines seach each one of these sites.
+For this reason, I think I am safe to have an H1 tag on each page.
+Because of this, and due to the importance of H1 tags for SEO I made sure each one of my pages had 1 and only 1 H1 tag.
+In addition, I also put a description in my meta tag.
+I made sure to be concise since I know google will truncate to 150 characters anyway.
+I put useful keywords in these descriptions as well